-It’s not change that I initiated.
+It’s not the change that I initiated.

 It’s change thrust upon me.
 And it’s not the kind of change I wanted.
 I’m scared of what’s on the other side.
 I worry about landing on my feet.

-It’s delivered with a lesson.
+It’s delivered in a lesson.

 The lesson is: how to let go the right way.

 I hate letting go of certain things.
 I suck at it.
 I’m great at clearing clutter, but I often stick with habits, jobs, men, bras longer than I should.
 It makes me feel safe, or maybe I should correct that and say “it gives me the appearance of safe.”

 The sooner I accept the lesson, the better I can handle the impending hurricane.
 My hope is to come out the other side a stronger, better version of myself with a kick-ass completed dream.

 Just like when I had my first (and only) child.

 That particular dream-come-true experience has been the glory of my life.
 And I envisioned him years before he was even born.

 I also had to accept the loss and make room for change in order to have my son.
 You lose a lot of freedom (and sleep) when you have kids.
 (Money too.)
 And if you let it, parenting will make you a better person while you and your life change.